acad2/pride/docs/mpre/metaclass.md

 - **remove_metaclass**(cls, metaclass):

 				No documentation available

 - **update_metaclass**(cls):

 				No documentation available

 - **insert_metaclass**(cls, metaclass, index):

 				No documentation available

 Method_Hook
 --------------

 	 Provides a hook on all methods for the new class.
-This metaclass uses this hook to wrap each method in a Runtime_Decorator.
+This metaclass uses this hook to wrap each method in a Runtime_Decorator if it is enabled.

 Method resolution order:

 	(<class 'mpre.metaclass.Method_Hook'>, <type 'type'>, <type 'object'>)

+- **decorate**(new_class):

+				No documentation available

 Parser
 --------------